Overview

 As a result, some banks worry they could be losing ground to the tech company.
 As consumers continue to use Apple Pay instead of pulling out their physical debit card to pay for everyday items, some banks are fighting back in the digital wallet war.

-The buy now, pay later industry allows consumers to buy something immediately and pay in installments without the need for applications or credit scores associated with credit cards—and fintech companies Affirm, Klarna and Afterpay are leading the charge by targeting young adults.
+The buy now, pay later industry allows consumers to buy something immediately and pay in installments without the need for lengthy application and approval processes or high credit scores—and fintech companies Affirm, Klarna, and Afterpay are leading the charge by targeting young adults.

 An electronic funds transfer is the transfering of money from one bank account to another via computer-based systems.
 When it was first introduced, it was revolutionary.
 A video from 1980 aimed to explain the value of electronic funds transfer to consumers at the time.